Match Amazing Speakers

 With Great Clients

 Who is in charge of Wikipedia?
 No one!
-And yet more than 100 million of hours of labour have been invested by volunteers in creating the content.
-Most people in large organizations believe that they draw upon less than 35% of the skills and motivation of employees.
+And yet more than 100 million hours of labour have been invested by volunteers in creating the content.
+Most people in large organizations believe that they use less than 50% of the skills and motivation of employees.
 With millions of baby boomers retiring from the work force over the next decade, new ways of engaging employees in collaborating will be essential for companies.
-How can organizations unleash more talent, creativity and innovation from people?
+How can organizations unleash more talent, creativity and innovation from their workforce?

 Most organizations need to innovate, but no one wants to change!
 It’s the paradox of our time.
 A staggering 88% of CEOs say that innovation is essential to growth and profitability, but only 33% are happy with the results that they’re getting.
 However, innovation doesn’t just happen on its own.
 Jim has worked with Fortune 500 companies worldwide, India’s top 200 CIOs and the UK Cabinet Office’s top management program teaching innovation, creativity and change and why innovation is essential to the survival of 21st century organizations.